 “People such as Netflix are taking risks.
 The Irishman is a risky film,” he said.
 “No one else wanted to fund the pic for five to seven years.
 And of course we’re all getting older.
 Netflix took the risk.”

 Who is in the cast of The Irishman?

 Robert De Niro stars as union official and alleged hitman Frank ‘The Irishman’ Sheeran, while Al Pacino plays union leader Jimmy Hoffa, who disappeared in the mid-70s as was assumed assassinated by mobsters.

 Speaking about his character, De Niro told RadioTimes.com, “Frank was religious, raised religiously, and had this thing, this dilemma with people he loved where he had to choose between one or the other.

 “It weighed on him so much that he had to get it out finally, that it was him.
 He was a guy with that kind of a conscience.”

-Oscar-winner Joe Pesci (Goodfellas) will play crime boss Russell Bufalino, who acted as Sheeran’s mentor, while True Blood’s Anna Paquin plays Sheeran’s daughter, Peggy.
+Oscar-winner Joe Pesci (Goodfellas) plays crime boss Russell Bufalino, who acted as Sheeran’s mentor, while True Blood’s Anna Paquin plays Sheeran’s daughter, Peggy.

-Everybody Loves Raymond’s Ray Romano will also star as Bill Bufalino, while Mr Robot’s Bobby Cannavale plays Felix ‘Skinny Razor’ DiTullio.
+Everybody Loves Raymond’s Ray Romano also stars as Bill Bufalino, while Mr Robot’s Bobby Cannavale plays Felix ‘Skinny Razor’ DiTullio.